Privacy Notice (Image Library Clients)

 - not to be subject to a decision when it is based on automated processing, and it produces a legal effect or a similarly significant effect on you.

-We will fully respond to any requests to remove, change or provide any personal information you have given to us.
-We will keep a record of your request for a period of two years in order to show that we have complied with the Act after which it will be destroyed.
+You may ask us to change or remove any personal information you have given us at any time by emailing or writing to us at the contact details below.
+There is no charge for making this request, and we will normally comply within one month (twenty working days).
+We will keep a record of your request for a period of two years in order to show that we have complied with the Regulations after which it will be destroyed.

 For further information on your rights visit the Information Commissioner’s website, https://ico.org.uk/for-the-public/.